dmurvihill/motion-sdk/docs/markdown/motion-sdk.closedreason.cause.md

 ## ClosedReason.cause property

-Error that caused the client to closed, if any
+Error that caused the client to closed, if any.

 **Signature:**